-I made this style of skirt for my daughter for Christmas last year.
-She loves it and wears it all the time.
-When she heard I was going to make her another to do this tutorial, she was thrilled!
-I even decided to make myself a similar one too…why not?
-I like pretty clothes and FREE (I have a ton of fabric sitting around…seriously, like 100 yards or something) sounds awesome to me!
+I made this skirt style for my daughter Rebekah in 2011 for Christmas.
+She loved it and wore it all the time.
+She was thrilled When she heard I would make her another to do this tutorial!
+I even decided to make myself a similar one, too…why not?
+I like pretty clothes, and FREE (I have a ton of fabric sitting around…seriously, like 100 yards or something) sounds awesome to me!

 You will need:

 - 1 – 3 lengths of fabric (depending on how many layers you want to your skirt)

 - Matching thread (I use neutral/tan on everything)

 - Elastic, 3/4″ or 1″ (depending on size; smaller for a smaller person)

 I know; I didn’t say how much elastic or fabric you need.
 It varies entirely depending on how big you want the skirt.
 So, let’s talk about that part of the skirt tutorial first.